Consort Chen Farong

 Emperor Ming died in 472, and was succeeded by his son Liu Yu (Emperor Houfei).
 Because Liu Zhun, as the emperor's brother, carried the title of Prince of Ancheng, Consort Chen was honored as the Princess Dowager of Ancheng.
 After the impulsive and violent Emperor Houfei was assassinated in 477, the general Xiao Daocheng effectively took over the government and made Liu Zhun a puppet emperor.
 Consort Chen, as the emperor's mother, was honored as "Consort Dowager" (皇太妃) but not as empress dowager—that title belonged to Emperor Ming's wife Empress Wang.
 Xiao forced Emperor Shun to yield the throne to him in 479, ending Liu Song and starting Southern Qi, and Emperor Shun was created the Prince of Ruyin.
 Accordingly, Consort Chen became known as the Princess Dowager of Ruyin.
 Later that year, the former Emperor Shun was killed by soldiers who were supposed to protect him, and Xiao then ordered a general killing of the Liu clan.
 It appeared unlikely that Consort Chen would have been killed in the slaughter, although it is not known when she died.
+It is believed that she died during the beginning years of the Southern Qi.